Kgupi/OLenake/README.md

-# OnkgopotseLenake Website
+# OnkgopotseLenake.me
 My personal website.

 # WPF-Samples
-This repo contains the samples that demonstrate the API usage patterns and popular features for the Windows Presentation Foundation in the .NET Core for Desktop.
+This repo contains the source code of my **personal portfolio website** , hosted on samples that demonstrate the API usage patterns and popular features for the Windows Presentation Foundation in the .NET Core for Desktop.
 These samples were initially hosted on [MSDN](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx), and we are gradually moving all the interesting WPF samples over to GitHub.
-All the samples have been retargeted to  [.NET Core 3.0](https://github.com/dotnet/core-sdk).
+All the samples have been retargeted to  [Onkgopose Lenake](http://onkgopotselenake.me).

 You can also find an archive of samples targeting .NET 4.7.2 in the [netframework](https://github.com/microsoft/WPF-Samples/tree/netframework) branch.